 - Guided Reading – Teachers work with small groups of pupils to teach specific and targeted reading skills in a book that is sufficiently challenging.

-- Reading Across the Curriculum – Pupils read a range of books linked to other areas of their learning and have regular ‘reading journal’ lessons to look at texts in more detail.
+- Reading Across the Curriculum – Pupils read a range of books linked to other areas of their learning and have regular whole class reading lessons to look at texts in more detail.

-- Story Time – Books are read to pupils for them to hear good examples of reading aloud and to develop an enthusiasm for reading books themselves.
+- Read Aloud (Shared Reading) – Books are read to pupils for them to hear good examples of reading aloud and to develop an enthusiasm for reading books themselves.
 Class books are shared with pupils, where they read along with the teacher.